webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 - Some loaders might change behavior based on that

 For some of these things the choice between `"web"` and `"node"` is too rough and we need more information.
-Therefore we allow to specify the minimum version e. g. like `"node10.13"` and infer more properties about the target environment.
+Therefore we allow to specify the minimum version e.g. like `"node10.13"` and infer more properties about the target environment.

 It's now also allowed to combined multiple targets with an array and webpack will determine the minimum properties of all targets.
 Using an array is also useful when using targets that doesn't give full information like `"web"` or `"node"` (without version number).
 E. g. `["web", "es2020"]` combines these two partial targets.